Kary Mullis: Use of hallucinogens

 Mullis practiced clandestine chemistry throughout his graduate studies, specializing in the synthesis of LSD; according to his friend Tom White, "I knew he was a good chemist because he'd been synthesizing hallucinogenic drugs at UC Berkeley."
 He detailed his experiences synthesizing and testing various psychedelic amphetamines and a difficult trip on DET in his autobiography.
 In a Q&A interview published in the September 1994 issue of California Monthly, Mullis said, "Back in the 1960s and early 1970s I took plenty of LSD.
 A lot of people were doing that in Berkeley back then.
 And I found it to be a mind-opening experience.
 It was certainly much more important than any courses I ever took."
 During a symposium held for centenarian Albert Hofmann, Hofmann said Mullis had told him that LSD had "helped him develop the polymerase chain reaction that helps amplify specific DNA sequences".

-Interest in the supernatural
+Interest in the paranormal

 Mullis expressed interest in the paranormal.
 For example, he said that he had witnessed the "non-substantial form" of his deceased grandfather, even offering it a beer.
 In his autobiography, Mullis professed a belief in astrology and wrote about an encounter with a fluorescent, talking raccoon that he suggested might have been an extraterrestrial alien.